aaqaishtyaq/doc-the-bot/README.md

 4. Contributing

 <b>Introduction</b>
 The API used provide a pure python interface for the Telegram Bot API.
-It is compatible with Python version 2.7+.
+It is compatible with Python version 3.*

 <b>Installing</b>
 You can install python-telegram-bot with:

-$ pip install python-telegram-bot --upgrade
+$ pip install python-telegram-bot

 Or you can install from source with:

 $ git clone https://github.com/python-telegram-bot/python-telegram-bot
 $ cd python-telegram-bot
 $ python setup.py install

 <b>Getting started</b>